zaichaopan/type-writer/readme.md

 ## Examples

 You can find more useful examples by navigating to the [examples](https://github.com/zaichaopan/type-writer/tree/master/examples) directory.
-Or you can check the demo link.
+Or you can Play it on [code sandbox](https://codesandbox.io/s/50vyj4zon)